bluesky-social/atproto/docs/specs/xrpc.md

 ### Response schemas

-The following schemas are used within the FedRPC protocol.
+The following schemas are used within the XRPC protocol.

 #### `InvalidRequest`